 Mark Mortensen is an Associate Professor of Organisational Behaviour at INSEAD.

-Professor Mortensen's research has been recognized in the academic community through awards including: 2004 William H. Newman award, 2004 OB Division Best Dissertation-Based Paper award, and 2001 Runner-up OCIS Division Best Paper award from the Academy of Management.
-His research has appeared in top peer-reviewed academic journals including Organization Science, Management Science, the Academy of Management Review, the Journal of Organizational Behavior, and the International Journal of Conflict Management; in multiple edited volumes; in practitioner journals such as the MIT-Sloan Management Review, Harvard Business Review Online, and IESE Insight; and in media outlets including the Economist, The Boston Globe, and The Globe and Maill.
+Professor Mortensen's research has been recognized by the academic community through awards including: the William H. Newman award, OB Division Best Dissertation-Based Paper award, and Runner-up OCIS Division Best Paper award from the Academy of Management; and as a Best Paper Award Finalist from the Interdisciplinary Network of Groups Researchers.
+His research has been published in top peer-reviewed academic journals including Organization Science, Management Science, the Academy of Management Review, the Journal of Organizational Behavior, and the International Journal of Conflict Management; in multiple edited volumes; in practitioner journals such as the MIT-Sloan Management Review, Harvard Business Review Online, and IESE Insight; and in media outlets including the Economist, The Boston Globe, and The Globe and Maill.

-Prior to joining INSEAD, he was on the faculty at the MIT-Sloan School of Management for six years and prior to that he was on the faculty at McGill University in Montreal, Canada.
-Professor Mortensen holds a PhD in Management Science and Engineering from Stanford University, as well as an M.S. from Stanford University, and a B.A. from Colby College both in Computer Science.
+Prior to joining INSEAD, Professor Mortensen was on the faculty at the MIT-Sloan School of Management and before that the Desautels School of Management at McGill University.
+Professor Mortensen holds a PhD in Management Science and Engineering from Stanford University, as well as an M.S. from Stanford University and a B.A. from Colby College, both in Computer Science.